MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/integration.md

 Webhooks enable you to send events to your tenants at a URL that they provide to you.
 When you have information to send, you initiate a connection to the tenant's webhook and include your data in the HTTP request payload.

-[CloudEvents](https://cloudevents.io/) is a standardized data format for webhooks.
-If you choose to build your own webhook eventing system, consider following the CloudEvents standard to simplify your tenants' integration requirements.
+If you choose to build your own webhook eventing system, consider following the [CloudEvents](https://cloudevents.io/) standard to simplify your tenants' integration requirements.

 Alternatively, you can use a service like [Azure Event Grid](/azure/event-grid/overview) to provide webhook functionality.
 Event Grid works natively with CloudEvents, and supports [event domains](/azure/event-grid/event-domains), which are useful for multitenant solutions.

 > [!NOTE]
 > Whenever you make outbound connections to your tenants' systems, remember that you're connecting to an external system.
 Follow recommended cloud practices including using the [Retry pattern](../../../patterns/retry.yml), the [Circuit Breaker pattern](../../../patterns/circuit-breaker.yml), and the [Bulkhead pattern](../../../patterns/bulkhead.yml) to ensure that problems in the tenant's system don't propagate to your system.